- Property code: ENDCO

 Rear entrance to kitchen with electric cooker and hobs, fridge freezer, microwave, dishwasher, washing machine and breakfast table.
 Bathroom with small bath with shower over, basin and WC.
 Lounge with one sofa, two armchairs, log burner, Smart TV and dining table to seat 6.
 Rear porch area with entrance from lane.
 Steep cottage stairs to first floor.
 Master bedroom with 4ft 6in double bed and adjoining cloakroom with WC and basin.
 Bedroom 2 with twin beds (one single 3ft bed and one 2ft 6in x 5ft children’s bed).

 Bench at rear of property.
-Further designated garden area for End Cottage (with table and chairs and barbecue) located 30 yards from the property via a grass pathway.
+Further designated private garden area for End Cottage with table and chairs, barbecue and rural views (located 30 yards from the property via a grass pathway).

 Parking for one small or medium sized car on parking area in front of property.
 Please note: The entrance to the parking area from the road is narrow (2 metres).

 Further parking on nearby roads and in the free village car park just a couple minutes walk from the property.